monyxie/qr-lite/README.md

 ## Permissions
 QR Lite requires the following permissions:

-- `activeTab`: mandatory, enables capturing image of the active page for scanning
+- Access to the active tab (`activeTab`): mandatory, enables capturing image of the active page for scanning
-- `contextMenus`: mandatory, enables the context menu items
+- Context menus (`contextMenus`): mandatory, enables the context menu items
-- `storage`: mandatory, enables preferences and history persistence on disk
+- Storage (`storage`): mandatory, enables preferences and history persistence on disk
-- `clipboardWrite`: mandatory, enables copying QR code images or text to clipboard
+- Clipboard write (`clipboardWrite`): mandatory, enables copying QR code images or text to clipboard
-- `scripting`: mandatory: enables script injection for the following scenarios:
+- Scripting (`scripting`): mandatory: enables script injection for the following scenarios:
   - When *Choose region to scan..* is chosen, a script need to be injected to the active page to load the "scan region picker" UI
   - When *Scan QR code in Image* is chosen, a script need to be injected to the active page to retrieve the image data
-- `<all_urls>`: required to read image data from websites when you click "Scan QR code in image" in the context menu.
+- Access to all websites (`<all_urls>`): required to read image data from websites when you click "Scan QR code in image" in the context menu.
 Also in older Firefox versions, this permission is also needed to capture image of the web page.
+- Camera access: optional, enables QR code scanning with camera

 ## Supported Browsers